 In August 2008, we entered into a credit agreement pursuant to which we obtained \$250.0 million in convertible term loans ("2008 Loans").
 The 2008 Loans have a maturity date in 2018, but the lenders were initially able to require prepayment of the loans for 30 days following August 15, 2011, 2013 and 2015 (the "Lenders' Put Rights"), and upon a change of control.
 The 2008 Loans bear interest at a fixed rate of 12% per annum, except during the occurrence of an event of default during which time the rate of interest will be 14% per annum.
 Interest is due semi-annually on the last business day of January and July.
 At our option, until August 15, 2011, accrued interest may be added to the principal on each semi-annual interest date.
 The aggregate amount of all accrued interest to August 15, 2011 will be payable upon the maturity date.
-The 2008 Loans are secured by Cheniere's rights and fees payable under management services agreements with Sabine Pass LNG and Cheniere Partners, by Cheniere's pipeline entities, by the equity of various other subsidiaries and certain other assets and subsidiary guarantees.
+The 2008 Loans are secured by Cheniere's rights and fees payable under management services agreements with Sabine Pass LNG and Cheniere Partners, by Cheniere's 10.9 million common units in Cheniere Partners, by the equity and assets of Cheniere's pipeline entities, by the equity of various other subsidiaries and certain other assets and subsidiary guarantees.
 The outstanding principal amount was initially exchangeable for Cheniere's newly-created Series B Convertible Preferred Stock, par value \$0.0001 per share ("Series B Preferred Stock"), with voting rights limited to the equivalent of 10,125,000 shares of Cheniere common stock.
 The exchange ratio was one share of Series B Preferred Stock for each \$5,000 of outstanding borrowings, subject to adjustment.
 The aggregate preferred stock was exchangeable into shares of Cheniere common stock at a price of \$5.00 per share pursuant to a broadly syndicated offering.
 No portion of any accrued interest was eligible for conversion into Series B Preferred Stock.
-Additionally, as long as the 2008 Loans were exchangeable for shares of Series B Preferred Stock or shares of Series B Preferred Stock remained outstanding, the holders of a majority of the 2008 Loans and Series B Preferred Stock, acting together, had the right to nominate
+Additionally, as long as the 2008 Loans were exchangeable for shares of Series B Preferred Stock or shares of Series B Preferred Stock remained outstanding, the holders of a majority of the 2008 Loans and Series B Preferred Stock, acting together, had the right to nominate two individuals to the Company's Board of Directors, and together with the Board of Directors, a third nominee, who would be an independent director.